programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 Because static sites are really just text files (no database to complicate matters), you can easily *version* a static site—that is, use a tool to keep track of the different versions of the site over time by tracking how the text files that compose the site have been altered.
 Versioning is especially helpful when you need to merge two files (e.g. two students are writing a blog post together, and you want to combine their two versions), or when you want compare files to look for differences among them (e.g. "How did the original About page describe this project?").
 Versioning is great when working with a team (e.g. helps you combine and track different people's work), but it's also useful when writing or running a website on your own.

+Read more about [Jekyll here](http://jekyllrb.com/docs/home/) or [static site generators here](https://davidwalsh.name/introduction-static-site-generators).

 ### GitHub & GitHub Pages <a id="section0-2"></a>

-*GitHub Pages* is a free place to store the files that run a website and host that website for people to visit (it only works for particular types of website, like basic HTML sites or Jekyll sites, and does not host databases).
+*[GitHub Pages](https://pages.github.com/)* is a free place to store the files that run a website and host that website for people to visit (it only works for particular types of website, like basic HTML sites or Jekyll sites, and does not host databases).

-*GitHub* is a visual way to use *git*, a system for *versioning*: keeping track of changes to computer files (including code and text documents) over time (as explained [above](#section0-1)).
+*[GitHub](https://github.com/)* is a visual way to use *[git](https://git-scm.com/documentation)*, a system for *versioning*: keeping track of changes to computer files (including code and text documents) over time (as explained [above](#section0-1)).
+If you're curious, here's [a friendly lesson for exploring GitHub](https://guides.github.com/activities/hello-world/).

 ### What are the reasons for using a static site (like Jekyll creates)? <a id="section0-3"></a>

-Options like Drupal, WordPress, and Omeka are good for the needs of complex, interactive websites like Amazon or an interactive digital edition of a novel—but for many blogs, project websites, and online portfolios, Jekyll can do everything you need while providing some nice perks:
+Options like [Drupal](https://www.drupal.com/), [WordPress](https://wordpress.org/), and [Omeka](https://omeka.org/) are good for the needs of complex, interactive websites like Amazon or an interactive digital edition of a novel—but for many blogs, project websites, and online portfolios, Jekyll can do everything you need while providing some nice perks:

 - **Maintenance**: Updates and maintenance are needed far less often (less than once a year vs. weekly-monthly).